 The LIRC daemon lircd uses the lircd.conf configuration file to translate "infrared data" sent by your remote, into the names of the remote control buttons.
 On the LIRC website you can find configuration files for about 2500 different types of remote controls.

 $ irrecord -d /dev/lirc0 [-u <config-file>]

 The tool irrecord will ask you to push buttons on your remote and will also ask you to enter the names of the buttons.
 This whole procedure will take some time!
-The output is written to the file lird.conf in the current directory (look for *.lircd.conf or irrecord-tmp-*).
+The output is written to a file in the current directory (look for *.lircd.conf or irrecord-tmp-*).
 Use the -u option to update a previously created configuration file.